shyamblast/Koogu/HOWTO.md

 ==========
 Koogu offers tools for ML development from the simplest of bioacoustics applications to more complex scenarios.
-All stages of the workflow (preparation, training, performance assessment, inference) can be performed independently as outlined below.
+All stages of the workflow (data preparation, training, performance assessment, inference) can be performed independently as outlined below.

-If you are interested in a hands-on demo (on Google Colab) with real data, [here is a video providing an instructional walk-through ](https://youtu.be/3ANAbT90sfo?t=2665) on using the package.
+If you are interested in a hands-on demo (on Google Colab) with real data, here is a [video providing an instructional walk-through ](https://youtu.be/3ANAbT90sfo?t=2665) on using the package.

 For a more thorough coverage, please refer to Koogu's